Denver Car Accident Attorneys

 What if the driver who hit me is uninsured?

 All motorists in Colorado are mandated by law to have insurance.
 However, unfortunately, this isn’t always the case.
 This means that, occasionally, an accident can happen involving a person who doesn’t have coverage.
-This can complicate things, but if the driver who hit you is uninsured, you may still be able to file a claim.
+This can complicate things, but if the driver who hit you is uninsured (which should be verified in the police report), you may still be able to file a claim.
 You may be able to seek out compensation through your own insurance plan if you have uninsured or underinsured motorist (UM or UIM) coverage.

 What if I was partially at fault for my accident?